© Crown copyright 2020

 When items cannot be cleaned using detergents or laundered, for example, upholstered furniture and mattresses, steam cleaning should be used.

 Wash items in accordance with the manufacturer’s instructions.
 Use the warmest water setting and dry items completely.
 Dirty laundry that has been in contact with an unwell person can be washed with other people’s items.
 To minimise the possibility of dispersing virus through the air, do not shake dirty laundry prior to washing.

 Clean and disinfect anything used for transporting laundry with your usual products, in line with the cleaning guidance above.

-- Should be put in a plastic rubbish bag and tied when full.
+- Should be put in a plastic rubbish bag and tied when full

-- The plastic bag should then be placed in a second bin bag and tied.
+- The plastic bag should then be placed in a second bin bag and tied